 Budgets are tighter these days, and with home values in flux, you need to be extra selective about the projects you plan.
 Sometimes doing a home improvement project yourself saves money and time, but in other cases it can end up costing you more all the way around.
 Thinking things through and selecting the right contractor for the project will set you up for home improvement success.

-Assess your abilities.
 When trying to decide if you should hire a contractor or do it yourself, the first step should be an honest evaluation of whether or not you’re the best person for the job.
 Understand that every project requires a certain amount of preparation and a sliding scale of time to accomplish, neither of which is obvious in the many popular home improvement TV shows that edit days, weeks and months of hard work down to a few minutes of home improvement bliss.
+In fact, experts say it can take anywhere from 1-3 months to simply prepare for a home improvement project, not to mention the 2-6 months the actual renovation itself can take to finish.

 How much time do you realistically have available to devote to this project?
 Midstream mistakes add dollars and hours, and can wipe out any savings expected from going the DIY route.
 So be honest about your do it yourself abilities before work even begins, and you’ll have a much greater chance of hitting targets where quality, safety and price are concerned.